marqdouj/dotnet.azuremaps/README.md

 - `IAzureMapContainer`.
   - Added new event `Maps.AddEvents(IEnumerable<MapEventType> mapEvents)`.
     Events will be added using the `MapEventDef` default values.
+- `Map Events`.
+Fixed the issue where the events could be added but not removed.
+   Events can now be added and removed.

 ### 10.3.4
 - `HtmlMarker`.
 Added support for HtmlMarkers